 Can you get to work on time?
 Or are you perpetually tardy?
-Read these five tips to improve punctuality.
+Read these five tips for being punctual.
 Then pick one or two.
 It’s guaranteed to reduce your daily stress.

 Ms. Sneed Is Late Again